CartoDB/documentation/app/content/analytics-toolbox-snowflake/guides/running-queries-from-builder.md

 To get started, let's run a simple example query to cluster a set of points using the [`ST_CLUSTERKMEANS`](/analytics-toolbox-snowflake/sql-reference/clustering/#st_clusterkmeans) function from the _clustering_ module.

-{{% bannerNote title="DATABASE NAME" type="warning" %}}
-If you have named your local database `SFCARTO` as recommended, you can copy and paste the example query provided below.
-If not, please make sure to substitute `SFCARTO` by the correct name.
-{{%/ bannerNote %}}

 1. Click on the _Add source from_ button in Builder, that can be found at the bottom left of the screen.

 <div style="text-align:center" >